 Here at Thompsons Of Prudhoe, we are specialists in different types of demolition.
 In this blog piece, we will be looking at the different methods of demolition and how different demolition techniques are used for different purposes.

-Having been honoured with the title of “Demolition Specialist Of The Year 2014” at the prestigious National Construction News’ Specialists Awards, we are confident that no demolition project is too big nor too small for our team to tackle.
+Having been honoured with the title of “Demolition Specialist Of The Year 2014” at the prestigious National Construction News’ Specialists Awards, we are confident that we can tackle all types of demolition projects and no project is too big nor too small for our team to tackle.
 We have undertaken developments for the likes of Nuclear Licensed Sites, Pharmaceutical Plants, Oil and Gas Refineries, Chemical Plants and many more.

-But for many, when they enlist the help of our services, it can be overwhelming to understand the in’s and out’s of the demolition process, and that there are many different methods of demolition that can be performed.
-We want to change that today with our Thompsons guide to demolition…
+But for many, when they enlist the help of our demolition services, it can be overwhelming to understand the in’s and out’s of the demolition process, and that there are many different methods of demolition that can be performed.

-- Total Demolition – The demolition of an entire structure or site.
-This would be most common in the case of community re-structure; for example if there was an old retail centre that was not benefiting an area, the land could be used to build a housing estate, to provide additional housing for the community, and therefore demolition would be instructed.
+The demolition of an entire structure or site.
+This would be most common in the case of community re-structure; for example, if there was an old retail centre that was not benefiting an area, the land could be used to build a housing estate, to provide additional housing for the community, and therefore demolition would be instructed.